 About us

-May is not just another month in Tartu – it is the time when a special atmosphere fills the streets of the city and the air is buzzing with words, thoughts and meanings.
+May is not just another month in Tartu – it is the time when a special atmosphere fills the streets of the city, and the air is buzzing with words, thoughts and meanings.
 It’s the time when the international literary festival Prima Vista begins.
-Initiated in 2004 as a joint venture of literary organisations in Tartu, it has expanded yearly, presenting the leading authors from Estonia and abroad,and currently attracting the audience of about 10 000 people of all walks of life and age groups.
+Initiated in 2004 as a joint venture of literary organisations in Tartu, it has expanded yearly, presenting the leading authors from Estonia and abroad.
+It is currently attracting an audience of about 10 000 people from all walks of life and age groups.